 - Own and operate a business.

 - Resides in Colorado for 90 consecutive days.

 The State of Colorado maintains a database of insured vehicles, based upon information submitted by insurance agents.
 By law, the Clerk & Recorder's Office is required to verify insurance coverage for any vehicle at the time of registration before we can issue license plates to you.
 If your agent has not submitted your vehicle coverage information to the state database, your record of insurance will not be on the database.
 You will need to show us proof of Colorado insurance for that specific vehicle if verification is not available through the database.

 The actual cost of the plates is determined by several factors; the weight of the vehicle, the date of purchase, the taxable value, whether or not sales tax will be due, and whether or not the title fee has been paid.
 Below are the fees you may be charged when licensing a vehicle:

 - The license fee is based on the weight of the vehicle.

 - The ownership tax is based on the year of the new vehicle, taxable value, and the date of the purchase.

-- If you purchase the vehicle from a Colorado dealer, the dealer will collect State sales tax.
+- If you purchased the vehicle from a Colorado dealer, the dealer will collect State sales tax.
 If you purchase a vehicle from a private party, the sales tax will be collected by our office.
-See Sales Tax Information.
+(See Sales Tax Information).
 A bill of sale will be required to verify the purchase price unless there is a place on the title for purchase price.